Americans squeezed by higher rents, tight credit

 Part of the lender pullback has to do with the stringent regulations Washington put in place after the housing crash, says Michael Fratantoni, vice president of the Mortgage Bankers Association.
 These rules put more of the losses from bad mortgages onto lenders, instead of investors or government-sponsored enterprises.

-Then there is the climate of unstable home prices and a shaky labor market: "There's a risk that even a borrower with moderately good credit may fall behind," Fratantoni says.
+Then there is the climate of unstable home prices and a shaky labour market: "There's a risk that even a borrower with moderately good credit may fall behind," Fratantoni says.

 Consumers who cannot buy must rent, and that is where many Americans are feeling the pressure.
-A rent index from real estate data provider Zillow shows year-over-year gains for 70 percent of the U.S. metropolitan areas, while its home value index rose in only 7.3 percent.
+A rent index from Zillow shows year-over-year gains for 70 percent of the U.S. metropolitan areas, while its home value index rose in only 7.3 percent.

-In the 12 months ended in May, rents rose 14 percent in San Francisco and 11 percent in San Jose, California, according to Zillow.
-Last year in Minneapolis, they spiked 11 percent even as home values sank 8 percent.

 Only a few years ago, landlords in cities like San Francisco and New York were tossing in a month or two of free rent, sometimes with parking, to lure tenants into signing leases.